CreativeWolfies/akyanet-research/akyanet.md

 The composition of these teams is based on voluntary service.

-ERTs equipment is given by Akyanet (the organizer entity if they have enough equipment or other Akyanet entities (districts, communes, unions of communes, associations)).
+ERTs' equipment is given by Akyanet (the organizer entity if they have enough equipment or other Akyanet entities (districts, communes, unions of communes, associations)).

 These teams are not limited to the borders of its organizer entity.
 They could even help people outside Akyanet.